epfl-ada/ada-2023-project-vivalavada/README.md

 # ada-2023-project-vivalavada
 ada-2023-project-vivalavada created by GitHub Classroom

-## Cheers to Change: Exploring Temporal and Spatial Dynamics in Beer Trends
+## Cheers to Change: Exploring Temporal and Spatial Dynamics in Beer Preferences

 ## Abstract

-We propose in this study to analyze what are the beer trends by location, where do the trends originate, and how their evaluation and spreading over time reflects interconnection between countries.
-We shall make use of different ways to define a "beer trend" for a given location, such as the beer styles that are the most consumed, the beer styles with the highest ratings, the most popular beer producers (brewery or country), or the highest valued beer aspect (taste, aroma, etc.).
-Our motivation is to investigate whether countries that are close together, either geographically or socio-economically, have become more interconnected over time through the lens of beer and to discover the underlying factors playing a role in forming and shifting of beer trends.
+Beer, being [the most widely consumed alcoholic beverage globally](https://en.wikipedia.org/wiki/Beer), boasts a diverse array of styles and is crafted by numerous producers across various brewery locations.
+We define "beer preference" as the beer styles that are the most consumed, the beer styles with the highest ratings, brewery locations that are the most consumed, and brewery locations with the highest ratings.
+We propose in this study to analyze what are the beer preferences of different locations, and how their evaluation and spreading over time reflects interconnection between countries.
+Additionally, we explore global preferences to provide a comprehensive understanding of the dynamics in beer consumption and evaluation worldwide.
+In the end, our objective is to explore whether countries that are close together, either geographically or socio-economically, exhibit similarity in terms of beer preferences, and how these similarities evolve.

-Note: The beer dataset does not have enough data for beer trend analysis for each year and location.
-After initial preprocessing and analysis of data, we have decided to consider only the below given time range and location set for further analysis:

-**Time range:** years from 2006 to 2017, including 2006 and 2017.

-**Location set:** All states of U.S. except South Dakota (49 states), Iceland, Denmark, Canada, Norway, Sweden, Belgium, New Zealand, Ireland, Finland, Scotland, Australia, Netherlands, Luxembourg, England, Poland, Croatia, Northern Ireland, Spain, Italy, Germany, France and Brazil.

-We regard each state of U.S. as a separate location rather than naming them all U.S.A.
-This is because most of the data comes from different states of U.S and it is a much bigger country than the other countries in our list so that reducing them all to a single name and location would waste too much data.
-Because of this decision, we call this a "location set" rather than a "country set".

 ## Research Questions